palette-software/insight-server/README.md

 See the openAPI documentation inside the docs/generated folder

+--

 ## Autoupdate service endpoints

-The serevice provides support for sending updated installers to the agents.
+The service provides support for sending updated installers to the agents.
 All updates are based on two
 parts: the __PRODUCT__ (like ```agent```) and the __VERSION__ (like ```v1.3.2```).

 ### Adding a new version of a product